BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    Uses a large portion of the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) HTML and CSS.
 You will notice there is a JavaScript mobile browser detection script (inspired from [detectmobilebrowsers.com](http://detectmobilebrowsers.com/)) to determine if a user is using a mobile or desktop browser.

    If a mobile browser is found, then Require.js is included within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `mobile` (this tells Require.js to look for a mobile.js file in the js folder).
 If a desktop device is found, then Require.js is included within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `desktop` (this tells Require.js to look for a desktop.js file in the js folder).

+   This file also includes an Underscore.js (via Lodash) template.
+Templates are typically a useful way for you to update your View (the DOM) if a Model attribute changes.
+Templates are also useful when you have a lot of HTML and JavaScript that you need to fit together, and instead of concatenating HTML strings inside of your JavaScript, templates provide a cleaner solution.
+Look at Underscore's documentation to read more about the syntax of Underscore.js templates.

    **Note**: You do not need to use the mobile detection script for your application.
 I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.